Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: An Open Set of Initial Data for Blowup

-We write the cusp in terms of the polar angle $\sigma$ (rather than only in $R$) because the collapse induces rapid \emph{drift in $\sigma$}; the factor $(\sin\sigma)^\alpha$ is exactly what produces the depletion factor $J(t)^{3\alpha}$ when sampling the driver sector at late times. \end{remark}
+We write the cusp in terms of the polar angle $\sigma$ rather than only in $R$ because the collapse induces rapid \emph{drift in $\sigma$}.
+The function $(\sin\sigma)^\alpha$ is exactly what produces the depletion power $J(t)^{3\alpha}$ when the strain-producing sector is drawn from small-clock labels. \end{remark}

-\begin{remark}[Order of parameter choices] The admissible class $\mathcal{A}_{\alpha,\gamma}(\nu,\eta)$ involves three parameters with distinct roles, and they are fixed in a specific order in the proof:
+\begin{remark}[Amplitude and perturbation parameters] The admissible class $\mathcal{A}_{\alpha,\gamma}(\nu,\eta)$ separates the perturbation size from the amplitude scale.
+We fix the parameters in the order

-First, $\eta>0$ is chosen \emph{a priori}; it defines the weighted topology $L^\infty_\eta$ in \eqref{eq:weighted-proximity} and enforces that admissible perturbations vanish at the axis, so that they are lower order in the collapsing core.
-Second, with $\eta$ fixed, the amplitude $\Gamma>0$ is chosen sufficiently small (depending only on $\alpha,\gamma$) so that the intrinsic \emph{structural} forcing created by the finite--energy tail cut-off remains perturbative relative to the core collapse dynamics.
-Finally, with $\eta$ and $\Gamma$ fixed, the neighborhood size $\nu>0$ is chosen sufficiently small (depending on $\eta$ and the bootstrap constant) so that the initial angular profile stays close to $\Theta^*$ and the stability bootstrap closes. \end{remark}
+The exponent $\eta>0$ is chosen \emph{a priori}; it defines the weighted H\"older topology in \eqref{eq:weighted-proximity} and enforces that admissible perturbations vanish at the axis.
+Thus these perturbations are lower order in the collapsing core and remain perturbative in the singular-integral estimates.
+The amplitude $\Gamma$ is not a smallness parameter.
+After the natural time rescaling $\tau=\Gamma t$, the Target Profile construction and the stability estimates are uniform in $\Gamma$.
+Finally, the neighborhood size $\nu>0$ is chosen sufficiently small, depending only on $\alpha,\gamma,\eta$, so that the initial angular function stays close to $\Theta^*$ and the stability bootstrap closes. \end{remark}